 Chimneys: The Most Exposed Element

 Your chimney extends above the roofline with all four sides exposed to weather.
 It receives no protection from overhangs, adjacent structures, or vegetation.
 It is the first part of your home to freeze and the last to thaw.
 Chimney mortar typically fails 5 to 10 years before wall mortar on the same home.
+For a complete picture of what goes wrong at the chimney specifically, see our post on what winter does to Chicago masonry.

 North-Facing Walls

 North-facing walls receive minimal direct sunlight.
 After rain, they dry more slowly.
 Moisture retention is higher, and the brick stays saturated longer heading into freeze events.
-North-facing walls in shaded locations (under tree canopy or shadowed by adjacent structures) are especially vulnerable.
+North-facing walls in shaded locations - under tree canopy or shadowed by adjacent structures - are especially vulnerable.

 Foundation Walls and Grade Line

-The base of your brick walls sits at the splash zone - the area where rain hits the ground and bounces back against the masonry.
+The base of your brick walls sits at the splash zone - where rain hits the ground and bounces back against the masonry.
 It is also where soil moisture wicks into the brick through capillary action.
 Foundation-level brick often shows the earliest signs of mortar failure and spalling.

 Window Sills and Lintels